davidrohweder/Loan-Acceptance/README.md

 *How we reccomend*
 1. In the ``\code\`` subdirectory run: ``python -m venv modelEnv``
 2. In the that same directory run: ``modelEnv\Scripts\Activate.ps1``
+3. Now that the virtual environment has been created, I reccomend installing the required libraries

 ### Running the application ###
 To run this project, open the terminal from the code subfolder.
 There, run the following command: